 Advice on choosing memorial jewellery

-If you would like to choose a piece of memorial jewellery in remembrance of your loved one, please contact your local Funeral Director for further help and advice on the different types of jewellery available.
+If you would like to choose a piece of memorial jewellery in remembrance of your loved one, please contact your local Funeral Director for further help and advice.

 Search for your local Funeral Director